Our Team

 Facilitator, Secretary, Case Manager

 Mark has been volunteering with the WLCCRJ since 2010.
 He and his wife Jo Ann have lived in Williams Lake since 1982.
 Mark worked for the BC Forest Service up until his retirement in 2019.
-Since retiring he has been more involved with WLCCRJ and has also become a Gladue report writer for the BC First Nations Justice Council.
+Since then he has been more involved with WLCCRJ and has also become a Gladue report writer for the BC First Nations Justice Council.

 Mackenzie Blakely